On Minimum Saturated Matrices: Introduction

-A matrix $F$ is a \di{submatrix} of a matrix $A$ (denoted as $F\subseteq A$) if deleting some set of rows and columns of $A$ we can obtain a submatrix which is a row/column permutation of $F$.
-The \di{transpose} of $M$ is denoted by $M^T$ (which we use mostly to denote vertical columns for typographical reasons); $(a)^i$ is the (horizontal) sequence containing element $a$ $i$ times.
+We say that a matrix $M$ is a \di{permutation} of another matrix $N$ if $M$ can be obtained from $N$ by permuting its rows and then permuting its columns.
+We write $M\cong N$ in this case.
+A matrix $F$ is a \di{submatrix} of a matrix $M$ (denoted $F\subseteq M$) if we can obtain a matrix which is a permutation of $F$ by deleting some set of rows and columns of $M$.
+In other words, $F\cong M(A,B)$ for some index sets $A$ and $B$.
+The \di{transpose} of $M$ is denoted by $M^T$ (we use this notation mostly to denote vertical columns, for typographical reasons); $(a)^i$ is the (horizontal) sequence containing the element $a$ $i$ times.
 The $n\times(m_1+m_2)$-matrix $[M_1,M_2]$ is obtained by concatenating an $n\times m_1$-matrix $M_1$ and an $n\times m_2$-matrix $M_2$.
-We write $N\cong M$ to say that $N$ is a column/row permutation of $M$.
-Thus, $N\subseteq M$ if $N\cong M(A,B)$ for some index sets $A$ and $B$.
 The \di{complement} $1-M$ of a matrix $M$ is obtained by interchanging ones and zeros in $M$.
 The \di{characteristic function} $\chi_{Y}$ of $Y\subseteq[n]$ is the $n$-column with $i$th entry being $1$ if $i\in Y$ and $0$ otherwise.

-Many interesting and important properties of matrices (that is, classes of matrices) can be defined by listing forbidden submatrices.
-(Some authors use the term `forbidden configurations' then.)
+Many interesting and important properties of classes of matrices can be defined by listing forbidden submatrices.
+(Some authors use the term `forbidden configurations'.)
 More precisely, given a family $\C F$ of matrices (referred to as {\dd forbidden}), we say that a matrix $M$ is \di{$\C F$-admissible} (or \di{$\C F$-free}) if $M$ contains no $F\in\C F$ as a submatrix.
-A \di{simple matrix} $M$ (that is, a matrix without repeated columns) is called \di{$\C F$-saturated} or (\di{$\C F$-critical}) if $M$ is $\C F$-free but the addition of any column not present in $M$ violates this property; this is denoted by $M\in\Sat(n,\C F)$, $n=v(M)$.
+A \di{simple} matrix $M$ (that is, a matrix without repeated columns) is called \di{$\C F$-saturated} (or \di{$\C F$-critical}) if $M$ is $\C F$-free but the addition of any column not present in $M$ violates this property; this is denoted by $M\in\Sat(n,\C F)$, $n=v(M)$.
 Note that, although the definition requires that $M$ is simple, we allow multiple columns in matrices belonging to $\C F$.